Chengcheng-Xiao/Chengcheng-Xiao.github.io/_posts/2021-05-28-ionic_polarization.md

 ```

-The values in `stdout` are simply adding the ionic part to the electric part of the polarization in `OUTCAR` file.
+The value in `stdout` is simply the sum of the ionic and the electric part of the polarization printed in the `OUTCAR` file.

-The problem, resides in the Ionic part of the polarization.
+The problem, resides in the ionic part of the polarization.
 Specifically, it does not match the values that we can easily calculated by hand.

-Let's take the cubic phase of $\mathrm{BaTiO_3}$ for example.
-The structure I used is:
+Let's take the cubic phase of BaTiO<sub>3</sub> for example.
+The `POSCAR` for a prototypical BaTiO<sub>3</sub> that I will be using contains the following:

 ```
 Ti   Ba   O